Signs of Acid Reflux in Dogs

 Persistent Bad Breath

-When harsh internal fluids rise upward, they release a sharp, lingering scent that settles around mouth area.
-That sour or metallic trace often remains even after plenty of chewing or attempts to freshen breath with dental treats.
-Such an odor usually signals deeper imbalance within, something that cannot be masked or managed through surface-level fixes.
-It acts as an early sign that inner functions aren’t working in proper rhythm and need careful attention before things progress further.
+When harsh fluids move upward inside, sharp lingering scent may remain around mouth area.
+Sour or metallic trace often sticks even after chewing or attempts to freshen breath using dental treats.
+Such odor usually signals deeper imbalance within, something surface-level fixes cannot hide or manage.
+It serves as early signal internal functions feel out of sync and deserves close attention before issues move further.

 Munching on Grass